iCliniq Logo

 Hi doctor,

-1) Can the CT scan tell in the bony metastasis contain cancer cells?
-As other reports are in the normal range, is it possible the lesions are still there as previously eight months, though it does not have cancer cells? as I read somewhere that even with effective therapy, bone lesions hardly heal. even it is free from CA cells?
+Can the CT scan tell whether the bony metastasis contains cancer cells?
+As other reports are in the normal range, it is possible that the lesions are still there as previously, eight months ago, though it does not have cancer cells.
+As I read somewhere that even with effective therapy, bone lesions hardly heal.
+Is it even free from CA cells?

-2) At the moment, can we say that it is bone-only metastasis from breast cancer?
+At the moment, can we say that it is a bone-only metastasis from breast cancer?

-3) Can it also be possible CT scan can detect very small metastasis too.
-That is why they have not mentioned any difference in the CT scan report regarding bone metastasis (earlier it was bigger, not it can shrink though it is still there).
+Can it also be possible that a CT scan can detect very small metastases too?
+That is why they have not mentioned any difference in the CT scan report regarding bone metastasis (earlier it was bigger, but now it can shrink, though it is still there).

-All the reports attached are old (attachments removed to protect the patient's identity), and I could not find any latest assessment reports.
+All the reports attached are old (attachments removed to protect the patient's identity), and I could not find any of the latest assessment reports.

-Many tumors are non-FDG avid, which means they are not sensitive to FDG (fluorodeoxyglucose) tracer or the tumor cells have low or no uptake of FDG tracer.
+Many tumors are non-FDG avid, which means they are not sensitive to the FDG (Fluorodeoxyglucose) tracer or the tumor cells have low or no uptake of the FDG tracer.

-Examples of non-FDG avid tumors are if the tumor size is small, usually less than 1 cm, or low-grade tumours.
+Examples of non-FDG avid tumors are when the tumor size is small, usually less than 0.3 inches, or low-grade tumors.
 Some other examples include kidney and carcinoid tumors.
 But currently, there is a new tracer called C 11 acetate tracer, which may detect non-FDG avid tumors, but it is still not approved.

 Regarding omental and mesenteric (abdominal) haziness.
 That means there is a suspicion of metastasis in this area, possibly from the breast.
 But not confirmed.
 But if haziness increases on subsequent scans, the patient may need a laparoscopic evaluation of the omentum and peritoneum and a biopsy from the suspicious area.

-I wish her long life and a complete cure.
+I wish her a long life and a complete cure.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!